sftgunner/edinplus-integration/README.md

 The state of this component is: Local Push

-This component currently communicates with the NPU over a combination of HTTP and TCP using port 26 (not currently configurable)
+This component communicates with the NPU over a combination of HTTP and TCP using port 26

-Inputs currently trigger device triggers that can be used for automation
+Inputs trigger device triggers that can be used for automation

 ## Installation via HACS